Navigation

 Your health expert: Dr Joshua T Y Chai, Consultant cardiologist

 Diuretics are medicines that increase the amount of urine you produce.
 This allows your body to get rid of excess water and salts.
-They’re often called ‘water tablets’.
+Diuretics are often called water tablets.

 Uses of diuretics

-Your doctor may prescribe diuretics for you if you have the following.
+Your doctor may prescribe diuretics for you if you have:

-• High blood pressure.
-Diuretics are one of four main types of medicines your doctor may prescribe.
+• high blood pressure – diuretics are one of several types of medicine your doctor may prescribe

-They’re sometimes used for other conditions too.
-These include glaucoma, where a type of diuretic may be given as eye drops to help lower the pressure in your eye.
+Diuretics are sometimes used for other conditions too.
+For the eye condition glaucoma, you may have diuretic eye drops to help lower the pressure in your eye.

 Diuretics aren’t suitable for everyone.
 They might cause problems if you have certain other medical conditions.
-And they can also interact with other medicines you may be taking.
-See the Side-effects and Interactions sections below for more information.
+And they can interact with other medicines you may be taking.
+For more information, see our sections on side-effects of diuretics and interactions of diuretics.
 Always tell your doctor about any other conditions you have and any medicines you’re taking.

-Make sure your doctor knows if you are, or may be, pregnant.
+Make sure your doctor knows if you are or may be pregnant.
 Some diuretics can harm your unborn baby.
-If you’re breastfeeding, ask your doctor whether your medicine could cause problems for your baby.
+If you’re breastfeeding, ask your doctor about which diuretic is safe for your baby.

 How do diuretics work?

-Your kidneys filter out water, salts and waste products from your blood.
+Your kidneys filter out water, salts, and waste products from your blood.
 Most of the water and salts are then taken back into your bloodstream.
-But some are left with the waste products to form urine (pee).
+But some are passed out of the body in your urine (pee).

-Diuretics stop salts and water from being taken back into your bloodstream.
-This means more water and salts are passed in your pee.
-You need to pee more often, which is why they’re often called ‘water tablets’.
+Diuretics stop the kidneys from taking salts and water back into your bloodstream.
+So you get rid of more water and salts in your pee.
+That means you’ll need to pee more often, which is why they’re often called water tablets.

-Getting rid of extra salts and fluid in this way lowers the amount in your bloodstream.
-This reduces the volume of your blood.
-This helps lower your blood pressure and gives your heart less work to do.
+Getting rid of extra salts and fluid in this way lowers the volume of blood in your bloodstream.
+This helps to lower your blood pressure and gives your heart less work to do.

-There are different types of diuretics which have different uses.
-The most common ones are described here.
+There are different types of diuretic with different uses.
+The most common ones are listed below.

 • Thiazide and thiazide-related diuretics.
 These are mainly used at low doses to treat high blood pressure.
-But they may also be used to treat heart failure.
-An example is bendroflumethiazide.
+You may have them to treat heart failure.
+An example is metolazone.

-• Loop diuretics.
-These are used to treat a build-up of fluid in heart failure or chronic kidney disease.
+• Loop diuretics, which are used in heart failure or chronic kidney disease.
+You may have them to treat a build-up of fluid or, along with other medicines, to treat high blood pressure.
 An example is furosemide.
-Sometimes they’re used together with other medicines to treat high blood pressure.

-The diuretic medicines listed above must all be prescribed by your doctor.
+Diuretic medicines must be prescribed by your doctor.
 But you may have heard of diuretics you can buy over the counter.
-These are sometimes called ‘natural diuretics’.
-These are herbs or dietary supplements that claim to have a mild diuretic effect and so treat ‘water retention’.
+These are sometimes called natural diuretics.
+These herbs or dietary supplements claim to have a mild diuretic effect.
 Some people use them for water retention linked to their periods.
 But there’s no evidence to show that they work.

-If you think you may have water retention, talk to your GP first rather than trying to treat it yourself.
-A number of serious medical conditions can make your body hold on to too much water.
-And some herbal remedies and supplements can cause problems with other medicines you’re taking.
-Your pharmacist can give you advice about these.
+If you think you may have water retention, talk to your GP rather than trying to treat it yourself.
+Some serious medical conditions can make your body hold on to too much water.
+Herbal remedies and supplements can cause problems with other medicines you’re taking.
+So it’s always best to check.
+Your pharmacist can give you advice.

 Taking diuretics